AB-CE/abce/docs/jupyter_tutorial.rst

 .. code:: ipython3

     agents = simulation.build_agents(Agent, 'agent',
                                     parameters={"world_size": 10},
                                     agent_parameters=['fred', 'astaire', 'altair', 'deurich'])

 ``agents`` allows you to call each agents in the agents group.
 Each agent in this group has a group name, which is 'agent' and an id.
 Further we give each of the agents a parameter a family\_name.
-Run the simulation and let all agents say their name:
+We can now run the simulation and let all agents say their name:

 .. code:: ipython3